bdmqn8/FinalProject/README.md

 JPEG/JPG

+*  A JPEG (Joint Photographic Experts Group) is a standard image format for containing lossy and compressed image data.

 * The source code to add a JPEG/JPG image would look like this:

           <img src="pug.jpeg" alt="A pug sitting down">